awslabs/graphstorm/docs/source/cli/graph-construction/distributed/example.rst

 * ``metadata.json``: This file contains metadata about the distributed DGL graph.
-* ``data_transform_new.json``: This file contains the feature transformations applied during processing, and can be used to re-apply the same transformations after training a model, e.g. during online inference.
+* ``data_transform_new.json``: This file contains the feature transformations applied during processing, and can be used to re-apply the same transformations on new data or restore built-in models, e.g. during online inference.

 The ``partition_assignment`` directory contains different partition results for different node types, which can reused for the `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_